-Bring Your Manners To Work Day is an interesting holiday every year on the first Friday of September.
-The holiday has a deep meaning and mission.
-Since each of us spends about eight hours a day at work, where the team becomes a second family, it’s crucial to maintain good manners.
-This includes keeping the workplace clean and avoiding loud conversations on the phone.
+Bring Your Manners To Work Day is an annual holiday observed on the first Friday of September.
+The day has an important mission: since most of us spend around eight hours a day at work, where colleagues become like a second family, maintaining good manners is crucial.
+This means keeping your workspace tidy, respecting others’ space, and avoiding loud conversations on the phone.

 History

-Today, the concept of good manners extends beyond simple gestures.
-Office etiquette involves maintaining a conversation, introducing yourself, organizing the work process, and keeping order in the workplace.
-To ensure that people do not forget about office etiquette, Bring Your Manners To Work Day was established in 2013 by the Washington School of Protocol.
+Today, the concept of good manners in the workplace goes far beyond basic politeness.
+Modern office etiquette includes proper introductions, effective communication, organizational skills, and keeping your workspace in order.
+To remind people about the importance of workplace etiquette, Bring Your Manners To Work Day was established in 2013 by the Washington School of Protocol.

 Interesting Facts

-- Almost 65% of company executives have noted that the rules of work etiquette are changing due to the active use of numerous gadgets, which often lead to regular violations of office etiquette.
+- Almost 65% of company executives say workplace etiquette is changing due to the growing use of digital devices, which often leads to frequent breaches of office protocol.

-- The most common violation of the rules of behavior in the office is communication that is too loud.
-According to statistics, in the office, people speak on the phone three times louder than when alone.
+- The most common workplace etiquette violation is speaking too loudly—statistics show people talk on the phone three times louder in the office than when alone.

-Bring Your Manners To Work Day is on the first Friday of September each year.
+Bring Your Manners To Work Day is observed on the first Friday of September each year.

 Observations